comcaptain/study/modern web/WebFlux.md

 - This is a standard whose position is similar to JDBC
 - Most popular DBs already provide r2dbc drivers, e.g. Oracle, MySQL, MariaDB, PostgreSQL, H2
 - But unluckily Sybase does not have r2dbc driver yet
-- Luckily, according to [this](https://stackoverflow.com/a/63899436/2334320), we can use JPA and r2dbc in the same spring project
-  - Then for main DB, which is oracle, we use r2dbc
-  - And for 3rd party system, we use JPA

 ### Dependencies